 Those seeking a new water appropriation or public waters work permit or an amendment of an existing permit for mining-related activities are encouraged to contact the staff below with delegated permitting authority to discuss the proposed activity prior to submitting an application or amendment request through the online Minnesota Department of Natural Resources Permitting and Reporting System (MPARS).

 To apply for a water permit, use MPARS.
 Permit application fees may apply for a new permit or request for permit amendment.

 Examinations of permitted appropriations and associated monitoring are conducted annually, or as situations warrant, under the commissioner’s authority.
-These site visits also serve as an opportunity for the Division of Lands and Minerals to discuss with the permittee on-site water use, anticipated changes to water movement, and questions regarding the permitting process.
+These site visits also serve as an opportunity for the Lands and Minerals Division to discuss with the permittee on-site water use, anticipated changes to water movement, and questions regarding the permitting process.

 The commissioner has the authority to inspect the work during and after construction for public waters work permits.